DevSlem/unity-move-tool/README.md

 }
 ```

-If you don't use another custom editor for `Another` class, you don't need to create a `MoveToolEditor` editor instance.
+If you don't use another custom editor for `Another` class, you don't need to create a `KgmSlem.UnityEditor.MoveToolEditor` editor instance.

 > Please note that if you want to use another editor at the same time, you must create a `MoveToolEditor` instance, then call both `MoveToolEditor.OnEnalbe()` and `MoveToolEditor.OnSceneGUI()`.
 > It's also okay to call `MoveToolEditor.SetMoveTool()` instead of `MoveToolEditor.OnSceneGUI()`.